Want to feel strong, burn energy more efficiently, and enhance bone and heart health all while boosting your mood?

-Strength training, also known as resistance training, weight training, and muscular training, is any physical movement in which you use resistance (whether that be your bodyweight, resistance bands, hand weights or machines) to train your muscles for strength, and endurance and/or size.
+Strength training, also known as resistance training, weight training, and muscular training, is any physical movement in which you use resistance (whether that be your body weight, resistance bands, hand weights, or machines) to train your muscles for strength, and endurance and/or size.

-There is a common misconception that strength training leads to the development of large muscles and a bulky looking physique; but as with most things, one size does not fit all.
+There is a common misconception that strength training leads to the development of large muscles and a bulky-looking physique; but as with most things, one size does not fit all.

 There are many ways to strength train, with varying goals and outcomes.
-Indeed, you could train to increase muscle size, but you can also train to increase power, to enhance endurance or to tone muscle and support good health.
+Indeed, you could train to increase muscle size, but you can also train to increase power, enhance endurance or tone muscle and support good health.

 Importantly, the benefits of strength training extend beyond just the muscles and are experienced throughout the entire body.

 As we age, lean muscle mass naturally diminishes.
 Strength training preserves and enhances muscle mass helping you to become stronger.
 Gaining strength promotes physical capability, which helps make everyday tasks easier, like carrying heavy groceries or laundry baskets, walking upstairs, opening food jars, working around the house or garden, or playing with the kids.

 Muscles are more metabolically efficient than fat; meaning they burn more calories than fat tissue, even at rest.
 What’s more, your metabolic rate is increased up to 72 hours after a strength training session, so you continue to burn more energy hours, and even days, after your workout.
 Consistent strength training helps transform your body and supports weight loss or weight maintenance.

 Our bones are in a constant state of turnover.
 Strength training is crucial for bone development helping to slow the rate of bone loss as we age.
 Building strong bones reduces your risk of osteoporosis and fractures, especially as you age.